As a former academic researcher, I always do thorough research on products I recommend to make sure my readers get helpful, on-trend ideas.

 Consider getting a kit from a brand like Zeiss because they are the best on the market.
 Their cleaning solutions leave no residue and won’t fog up lenses as many others do.

 Flashlights are very handy to have at home or in the car.
 An LED flashlight with a built-in tripod makes a great gift for anyone, regardless of their gender.
 They're useful for everything from DIY projects to emergency situations.

 Secret Santa Gifts You May Want to Avoid

-- Useless Novelties – Cheap novelties are gifts that everyone finds hilarious when they see them in a picture, but no one actually likes receiving them.
+- Useless Novelties.
+Cheap novelties are gifts that everyone finds hilarious when they see them in a picture, but no one actually likes receiving.

-- Gift Cards – Giving a gift card to a family member that you know well is one thing, but giving a gift card to a co-worker is another.
-With a gift card you are limiting their options by choosing only one place where they can spend your money.
+- Gift Cards.
+Giving a gift card to a family member that you know well is one thing, but giving a gift card to a coworker is another.
+With a gift card, you are limiting their options by choosing only one place where they can spend your money.
 And they may not even like or shop at that place.
-Another good point is: why bring a $20 gift card to Target, just to walk home with a $20 gift card to Best Buy?
-Give cash instead.
+Another good point is: why bring a $20 gift card to Target just to walk home with a $20 gift card to Best Buy?
+If you really can’t think of anything better than a gift card, at least give cash instead.

-- CDs and DVDs – Everyone has different tastes in music and movies, and the chances are big that your Secret Santa doesn’t share yours.
+- CDs and DVDs.
+Everyone has different tastes in music and movies, and the chances are high that your Secret Santa doesn’t share yours.
 Even a CD or DVD of their favorite band or movie can be a useless gift, because people usually have everything they like, especially from their favorite artists.